What is Theatre Tax Relief and how do you apply?

 Any questions about Theatre Tax Relief?

-If you’ve got any questions or comments, please contact me directly at email@example.com.
+If you have got any questions or comments, please contact firstname.lastname@example.org.

 The information in this video is of a general nature and seeks to highlight some of the issues which could be affecting you and/or your business, including changes to financial regulation and legislation.
 Viewers should not rely on this information without seeking professional advice on its application in their circumstances.